Minatomirai Line: History

 Construction of the line started in 1993, and the line was opened to the public on 1 February 2004.

 The eight-car Tokyo Metro 10000 series entered service on the Minatomirai Line and Tokyu Toyoko Line from 7 September 2012.

+Incidents and accidents

+On 13 March 2026 at 12:20 pm, due to an overhead line outage that occurred between Ōkurayama Station on Tōyoko Line and Minatomirai Station, two trains in both directions forcing to stop.
+Therefore, both Tōyoko Line and Minatomirai Line have been suspended for 9.5 hours before service resumed on all lines around 9:50 pm.
+As a result, the incident caused the cancellation of 297 trains in both directions, affecting approximately 123,000 people.